Teaching and Learning Metaphor:

 My necklace is made up of handmade glass beads which are imperfect but colourful.
 This is just like the students in my class.
 They will be all different sizes, shapes, and colours and none of them will be perfect, but they will all be beautiful and unique.
 The glass beads are separated by many handmade small beads.
 Earl Henderson looked at this necklace closely one day and said he thought the small beads were seeds that were pounded flat.
 He said that’s how many beads were made long ago.
 I like to think that this Indigenous knowledge will be strung throughout my classroom and spread between my students.
 I hope I can teach them many things about Indigenous ways.

 The necklace is a circle which doesn’t have a start or finish.
-My classroom will also be a circle because no one will be more or less important than anyone else.
+My classroom will also resemble a circle because no one will be more or less important than anyone else.

 Lastly, my necklace is very old and I’m a bit scared to wear it anymore in case it breaks.
 When I heard Brené Brown talk about vulnerability, I thought of this necklace.
 She says that when students are vulnerable, they’re like turtles without shells on and the knowledge can soak in easily.
 But when they put their shells on, no information gets in.